-G Commercial kennels and animal hospitals, subject to all applicable codes and regulations of local and state agencies, provided that:
+Commercial kennels and animal hospitals, subject to all applicable codes and regulations of local and state agencies, provided that:

-the lot is located a minimum of 500 feet from any Residential or NZ Zone; Limited vs. General Repairs - General repairs include anything that can be done to repair an automobile, up to and including rebuilding engines and transmissions.
+Limited vs. General Repairs -

+General repairs include anything that can be done to repair an automobile, up to and including rebuilding engines and transmissions.
 Motor vehicle limited repairer licenses prohibit the latter, and are generally used to permit brake, muffler, shock, and tire shops.

-While new limited repair facilities can be approved; grandfathered limited repair facilities can be upgraded to general repairs with used car sales as a special use under Section 8.6F; and general repairers can add used car sales under Section 15.2.1C, the intent here is not to allow new facilities repair approved under Section 8.6F to subsequently upgrade general repairs at a later date, as evidenced by new (as opposed to upgraded) general repair facilities not being permitted outright to begin with.
+While limited new repair facilities can be approved; grandfathered limited repair facilities can be upgraded to general repairs with used car sales as a special use under Section 8.6F; and general repairers can add used car sales under Section 15.2.1C, the intent here is not to allow new limited repair facilities approved under Section 8.6F to subsequently upgrade general repairs at a later date, as evidenced by new (as opposed to upgraded) general repair facilities not being permitted outright to begin with.